angeluriot/Papermap/doc/scoring/papers.md

 The blinding score is set based on the blinding method used in the study.

-* If the map's question makes the blinding method irrelevant or unfeasible, the blinding score is ignored
+* If the map question makes the blinding method irrelevant or unfeasible, the blinding score is ignored

 * If the paper is a literature review that includes multiple blinding methods, the blinding scores are first averaged, then a correction is applied towards the best blinding score based on the number of papers included in the review: